shimming-toolbox/shimming-toolbox/docs/source/2_getting_started/1_installation.rst

 -------

 ..
 NOTE ::
-   The shimming-toolbox-py installation instruction using the Miniconda have only been tested for Windows 10.
-Older versions of Windows may not be compatible with the tools required to run shimming-toolbox-py.
+   The shimming-toolbox installation instruction using the Miniconda have only been tested for Windows 10.
+Older versions of Windows may not be compatible with the tools required to run shimming-toolbox.

 To install Miniconda, go to the `Miniconda installation website <https://conda.io/miniconda.html>`__ and click on the Python 3.x